keng9365/2nd-database/README.md

 #Application
 1. Copy java file to java project
 	- You can change the connection settings in the file connect.java
-	- The settings in the file are user = root, password = 12345678,
-		url = jdbc:mysql://localhost:3306/PtoNMusic
+	- The default settings in the file are user = root, password = 12345678, url = jdbc:mysql://localhost:3306/PtoNMusic